- Specialist medical negligence solicitors

 If you are unsure if you are in time to make a claim, contact our team who would be happy to discuss it with you further.

-How can I fund a claim for anaesthetic awareness?
+How can I fund a claim for anaesthetic negligence?

-There is a range of funding options open to you when pursuing compensation for anaesthetic awareness, however, the most common is a Conditional Fee Agreement; more commonly known as ‘no win no fee’ funding.
+There is a range of funding options open to you when pursuing compensation for anaesthetic awareness or anaphylaxis, however, the most common is a Conditional Fee Agreement; more commonly known as ‘no win no fee’ funding.
 With this type of funding it means that if your claim was not successful, then you would not have to pay our legal costs or your opponents costs.

 What compensation might I receive if I bring a claim?